The broad-lined type Ic supernova 2020lao experienced an energetic explosion with no central-engine signatures: Discussion

 \subsection{Constraints from radio and X-ray observations}

 The optical data of SN~2020lao show no signatures of central-engine activity.
-The light curves lack any early excess seen in GRB/XRF-associated SNe~Ic-BL events (e.g., SN~2006aj, \citealt{Campana2006,Soderberg2006}; SN~2017iuk, \citealt{Izzo2019}; SN~2020bvc, \citealt{Izzo2020,Ho2020}), and the spectra presented in Fig.~\ref{fig:specseq} identify it as a high-velocity, energetic SN~Ic-BL without an afterglow component.
+The light curves lack any early excess seen in GRB- or XRF-associated SN~Ic-BL events, for example SN~2006aj \citep{Campana2006,Soderberg2006}, SN~2017iuk, \citep{Izzo2019}, and SN~2020bvc \citep{Izzo2020,Ho2020}, and the spectra presented in Fig.~\ref{fig:specseq} identify it as a high-velocity, energetic SN~Ic-BL without an afterglow component.

-Published VLA observations of SN 2020lao yielded 3$\sigma$ non-detections at +13 days (5.2 GHz; $F_\nu \lesssim 33$ $\mu$Jy) and +141 days (5.5 GHz; $F_\nu \lesssim 21$ $\mu$Jy ) \citep{Corsi2023}.
+Published Very Large Array observations of SN 2020lao yielded 3$\sigma$ non-detections at +13 days (5.2 GHz; $F_\nu \lesssim 33$ $\mu$Jy) and +141 days (5.5 GHz; $F_\nu \lesssim 21$ $\mu$Jy; \citealt{Corsi2023}).
 These are among the faintest radio limits measured for SNe~Ic-BL \citep{Bietenholz2021} and effectively exclude relativistic ejecta similar to those in SN~1998bw \citep{Kulkarni1998}, unless the circumburst density was unusually low.
 For a distance of $D=132.7$~Mpc, the observed limits correspond to luminosity limits of $L_\nu \lesssim 6.9\times10^{26}$ and $4.4\times10^{26}$~erg~s$^{-1}$~Hz$^{-1}$ at 5.2 GHz and 5.5 GHz, respectively.